LukachoLombardi/feliz_jueves/README.md

 and changes your status to a specified string for a specified number of days if it matches.
 Add it to your autostart or create a cron job or whatever, and you're good to go.

+the actual functioning script is found under /FelizJueves/FelizCheck/FelizCheck.js.
+The rest is part of an unfinished UI for settings and autostart creation.

 ## Settings
 The Settings should be pretty self-explanatory.
 Guides on getting your user token can be found online.
 Just extract it and put it into a "token.txt" in the script directory.